sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/04-extensions/overlapping.hs"}
 ~~~~

-Historically enabling this on module-level was not the best idea, since generally we define multiple classes in a module only a subset of which may be incoherent.
-So as of 7.10 we now have the capacity to just annotate instances with the `OVERLAPPING` and `INCOHERENT` pragmas.
+Historically enabling on the module-level was not the best idea, since generally we define multiple classes in a module only a subset of which may be incoherent.
+As of GHC 7.10 we now have the capacity to just annotate instances with the `OVERLAPPING` and `INCOHERENT` inline pragmas.

 ~~~~ {.haskell include="src/04-extensions/overlapping_anno.hs"}
 ~~~~